Samson was an exceptionally strong man, a giant impossible to beat. He never needed to bargain.

 Ancient wall relief.
 The battle chariots of Ahab were similar, carrying an archer and a driver

 Ahab is one of the most underrated kings of the Old Testament.
+He was one of the Bible’s most formidable soldiers and warriors.

 During his reign the kingdom of Israel played an important part in international affairs.